-Note: Percentages for male and female have been recalculated.
-See Note 7 below for explanation.
+Notes: Percentages for male and female have been recalculated, see Note 7 below for explanation.
+NR = Not reported.

-Concentrator Enrollment
+Concentrator Enrollment7

 Of the 16 career clusters in CTE, 7 lead to high-skill, high-wage, in-demand STEM-related careers (Agriculture, Architecture, Health, Information Technology, Manufacturing, STEM, and Transportation, Distribution, and Logistics) and include programs that prepare students for nontraditional careers.
 Six of these clusters have a preponderance of programs that lead to nontraditional careers for women, and Health Sciences has many programs that lead to nontraditional careers for men. (